 Ms. Bisognano, president emerita and senior fellow, Institute for Healthcare Improvement (IHI), previously served as IHI’s president and CEO for five years, after serving as executive vice president and COO for 15 years.

 Dr. Blutt is founder and chief executive officer of the health care investment firm Consonance Capital.
 He is also clinical assistant professor of medicine at Weill Cornell Medical College and the Graduate School of Medical Sciences of Cornell University.

 Carrie L. Byington, M.D.

-Dr. Byington is the executive vice president of UC Health.
-She previously served as senior vice president of Texas A&M Health Science Center and dean of the Texas A&M College of Medicine.
+Dr. Byington special advisor to the president of the University of California.
+She previously served as the executive vice president of UC Health, and as senior vice president of Texas A&M Health Science Center and dean of the Texas A&M College of Medicine.

 Kathryn D. Haslanger

 Ms. Haslanger is the chief executive officer of JASA (Jewish Association Serving the Aging), a leading nonprofit in New York serving more than 43,000 older adults.